Mathematics education: Randomized trials

 There has been some controversy over the relative strengths of different types of research.
 Because of an opinion that randomized trials provide clear, objective evidence on "what works", policymakers often consider only those studies.
 Some scholars have pushed for more random experiments in which teaching methods are randomly assigned to classes.
 In other disciplines concerned with human subjects—like biomedicine, psychology, and policy evaluation—controlled, randomized experiments remain the preferred method of evaluating treatments.
 Educational statisticians and some mathematics educators have been working to increase the use of randomized experiments to evaluate teaching methods.
 On the other hand, many scholars in educational schools have argued against increasing the number of randomized experiments, often because of philosophical objections, such as the ethical difficulty of randomly assigning students to various treatments when the effects of such treatments are not yet known to be effective, or the difficulty of assuring rigid control of the independent variable in fluid, real school settings.

 In the United States, the National Mathematics Advisory Panel (NMAP) published a report in 2008 based on studies, some of which used randomized assignment of treatments to experimental units, such as classrooms or students.
 The NMAP report's preference for randomized experiments received criticism from some scholars.
-In 2010, the What Works Clearinghouse (essentially the research arm for the Department of Education) responded to ongoing controversy by extending its research base to include non-experimental studies, including regression discontinuity designs and single-case studies.
+In 2010, the What Works Clearinghouse (a division of the Institute of Education Sciences, which is the research arm of the Department of Education) responded to ongoing controversy by extending its research base to include non-experimental studies, including regression discontinuity designs and single-case studies.